HsinHeng/TaiwanStockCrawler/README.md

 # Taiwan Stock Crawler

-This application is used to fetch the TSE(上市), OTC(上櫃) and TAIEX, TPEX(上市,上櫃指數), I will keep implement the new features and performance.
+This application is used to fetch the date of tse(上市), otc(上櫃) and taiex and tpex (上市,上櫃大權指數), I will keep implement the new features and performance.
 Let's Start.

-# Feature
+# Features
-1. High performance, fetch 1556 data during 1 sec. (implemented by multi-thread and queue)
+1. High performance crawler, it's only require 1 sec to fetch all stock data. (code are implemented by multi-thread and queue)
-2. Enable to fetch TSE, OTC, TAIEX and TPEX data.
+2. Enable to fetch latest stock data.
-3. Enable to fetch history data.
+3. Enable to fetch history stock data.

-## Simple interface to fectch TSE, OTC, TAIEX and TPEX data
+## Simple Interfaces
-    # module/stock.py
+### module/stock.py
     # fetch all data
     stock = Stock()